-Finally, beauty companies are waking up to the fact that – surprise surprise – their customers come in all ages and colours.
+Finally, beauty companies and hair salons are waking up to the fact that – surprise surprise – their customers come in all ages and colours.
 Increasing numbers of cosmetic companies are offering a wide range of shades, and many of these companies are cutting out the nasty ingredients from their products.

 The same is true for hair care brands – with one general exception.

 As more black women choose to embrace the aesthetic of naturally textured African hair rather than aiming to chemically straighten, relax or otherwise change their hair into a Eurocentric based standard of ‘beauty’, the manufacturers of toxic black hair products are exploiting this trend by using the word ‘natural’ on their products – which can be a bit misleading.

 Why?
 Well, basically, there is no regulation of the word ‘natural’ in cosmetics in the USA.
 Which is fine, if you’re marketing something as ‘for a natural look‘, or if you’re referring to the fact that the product may have, for example, some plant-based ingredients.
 But what the labelling often neglects to mention is that the product may also have tons of chemicals, too – some of which may be harmful to your health.